Using STorM32 with ArduPilot

 - SERIALx_BAUD = 115

-- In MissonPlanner or any other ground control station an additional MAVLink component named GIMBAL will be present.
+- In MissonPlanner or any other GCS, a additional MAVLink component named GIMBAL will be present.

 - In the STorM32 , the MAVLINK field will show PRESENT.